-Also, the Whole Dog Journal magazine reviews dog foods annually and recommends those foods they have found to contain high quality ingredients and foods that have eliminated low quality ingredients.
-These foods do cost more, but you feed less as your dog’s digestive system absorbs more of the nutrients.
-You usually see less stools as well.
-The cost of the food may initially seem high, but remember that you are feeding less than you would if you were purchasing a cheap grocery store food.
-It usually works out to be about the same per meal, even when you do feed the better quality, nutrient rich dog food.
+Also, the Dog Food Advisor online reviews dog foods and is an excellent resource to utilize.
+The cost of a quality food may initially seem high, but remember that you are feeding less than you would if you were purchasing a cheap grocery store food as their system absorbs more of the food and they eat less, which also results in smaller stools.
+It’s a win-win!.
 Your dog is a loved family member and deserves to be fed a quality food that will keep him in good health for a very long time.

 FEEDING, TRAINING & PUPPY DEVELOPMENT